 33 These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.

-There is no doubt that perfect and eternal rest, peace, and joy await true believers in heaven (Rev. 21:4).However, God wants you to have a foretaste of the perfect rest, peace and joy awaiting you in heaven while you live amidst the turmoil of this present life.
+There is no doubt that perfect and eternal rest, peace, and joy await true believers in heaven (Rev. 21:4).However, God wants you to have a foretaste of the perfect rest, peace, and joy awaiting you in heaven while you live amidst the turmoil of this present life.

 The Lord Jesus said, “Come to Me, all you who labor and are heavy laden, and I will give you rest.”
 (Matt.
 11:28 NKJV).

-One of the primary evidences of knowing and following the Lord is that you will possess and evince real rest, peace and joy even when you are in the midst of tribulation or persecution.
+One of the primary evidences of knowing and following the Lord is that you will possess and evince real rest, peace, and joy even when you are in the midst of tribulation or persecution.

-In the face of death the face of Stephen, the first martyr among the early disciples, was said to be glowing like the face of an angel.
-He was apparently not fearful, restless or troubled (Acts.
+In the face of death, the face of Stephen, the first martyr among the early disciples, was said to be glowing like the face of an angel.
+He was apparently not fearful, restless, or troubled (Acts.
 6:15).

 The word “rest” in the Hebrew “damam” literarily means “to be dumb.”
 This implies “to stop, to cease, to hold peace, to quiet self, to be silent, to be still, to tarry or wait.”

-It is God’s command that everyone who comes to Christ must take their rest in the Lord Jesus Christ.
+God commands that everyone who comes to Christ must take their rest in the Lord Jesus Christ.